 Graduate students are a central part of our Department and are actively involved in the Department’s education and outreach programs, giving seminars, teaching and inviting speakers for the colloquium series.

-The graduate students also have a strong network amongst themselves, with the Astronomy Graduate Network (AGN), which has weekly get-togethers, Graduate Lunch on Thursdays with the colloquium speaker, “TGIF” socials after work on Fridays and “Ice-Cream Socials” and “Dinner with a faculty member” throughout the year.
+The graduate students have a strong network amongst themselves, with the Astronomy Graduate Network (AGN), which has weekly get-togethers, Graduate Lunch on Thursdays with the colloquium speaker, “TGIF” socials after work on Fridays and “Ice-Cream Socials” and “Dinner with a faculty member” throughout the year.
 They also lead outreach programs such as “Ask an Astronomer”.